Arkansas Unemployment Insurance Claims

 ArkNet

 File continued claims online using ArkNet.
-You must file a continued claim once you have a valid initial claim established and you are determined to be eligible for benefits.
+You must file a continued claim once you have established a valid initial claim and are determined to be eligible for benefits.
 Click here to go to ArkNet!

 ArkLine